Next Tory leader odds: The favourites to replace Boris Johnson

 Two-thirds (66 per cent) of voters – including 42 per cent of those who backed Tories at the last election – polled by Savanta ComRes said Mr Johnson should resign over the party issue, up 12 points on a similar survey in December.

-Mr Johnson apologised at PMQs last Wednesday for attending a gathering in the No 10 garden during England’s first lockdown.
+Mr Johnson apologised at PMQs on Wednesday 12 January for attending a gathering in the No 10 garden during England’s first lockdown.
 He acknowledged the public “rage” over the incident – but insisted he thought it was a “work event” and could have been said to “technically” fall within the guidance.

+Tory MP Sir Roger Gale said he had concluded that Mr Johnson had “misled” the Commons with his previous denials.

 Conservatives have said that backbenchers are now “definitely” having conversations on how to replace Mr Johnson in 2022 following a turbulent couple of months.